 The Isle of Man Player Pathway has three main objectives:

 Player Development - above all else, the pathway exists for players to challenge themselves with and against players of a similar ability.
-To develop their current level of cricket, through quality match play and training.
+To develop their current level of cricket, through quality match play and an all-year-round training programme.

 Talent ID - A fluid process where identified players are selected to move onto the next level.
 Players get to see the standard and aspire to the next level.